sammi-turner/OCaml-Examples/README.md

 I always test the code that they generate!

-However, given that OCaml is an old language that is fairly popular in academia, there is a suprising ammount of training data for them to work with.
+However, given that OCaml is an old language that is fairly popular in academia, there is a suprising amount of training data for them to work with.

 I have had the best results with prompts using the following template